PostgreSQL · Natural language to verified SQL

 Your credentials are encrypted

 All connection credentials are encrypted with AES-256-GCM and stored in an isolated vault.
-Chion connects with read-only permissions.
-No INSERT, UPDATE, or DELETE is ever possible.
+Read-only by design: no INSERT, UPDATE, or DELETE is ever possible.
 PostgreSQL's row-level security policies apply to every query: Chion connects via your read-only role; your RLS policies decide what that role can see.
 The LLM never sees raw rows, only metadata and aggregated results.

 Read our security model